FlipsideCrypto/fsc-evm/models/doc_descriptions/protocols/vertex.md

 {% enddocs %}

+{% docs vertex_money_markets %}

+Vertex integrates a decentralized money market directly into its DEX, enabling borrowing and lending of crypto assets using overcollateralized lending rules.
+Interest rates are dynamically adjusted based on supply and demand, incentivizing liquidity provision and balancing borrowing costs.
+The money market operates on-chain (e.g., on Arbitrum) and is managed through Vertex’s risk engine and clearinghouse, offering users automated borrowing via portfolio margin and passive yield opportunities on idle assets.
+This table tracks the money market products available on Vertex on an hourly basis.

+{% enddocs %}

 {% docs vertex_liquidations %}

 All Vertex liquidations.
 Once an account’s maintenance margin reaches $0, the account is eligible for liquidation.
 Liquidation events happen one by one, with the riskiest positions being liquidated first.
 Liquidations are based on the oracle price.